 Ready to make one?
 All you have to do is grab your camera and take a field trip to your child’s new classroom.
 Take pictures of all the places and things your kiddo will interact with throughout the day.

-Label your photos using any basic photo editing software (see here for an easy picnik tutorial) and print them off.
+Label your photos using any basic photo editing software and print them off.
 Then pick up a clear 4″ x 6″ photo album at Target for $1, insert your photos and you’re good to go.

-For ideas on what to focus on, scroll down and view our complete book.
+For ideas on what to focus on, here’s our complete book.